prithika029/weather/README.md

 ## Analysis

-Compare mean precipitation values averaged over all days

-Precipitation by month

-Add the column to the dataframe with the number of the month

-Plot the distribution of precipitation amounts each month using boxplots

-Plot the mean precipitation each month

-Computing the mean precipitation each month

-Plot the proportion of days with any precipitation

-Add a variable to the dataframe that indicates whether there was any precipitation

-Plot the proportion of days with any precipitation over the 5 years
+The analysis was performed using jupyter notebooks that process and visualize rainfall data from Seattle, WA and Miami, FL for the period 2018–2022.

+The below steps are followed as part of analysis.

+Ensure all dates are present, filling in missing dates where necessary and handle missing precipitation values.
+Calculate monthly mean, and medians of precipitation.
-Plot the proportion of days with precipitation each month
+Calculate the proportion of days with rainfall for each month.
+Create box plots to examine monthly precipitation distributions.

-Plot the mean precipitation each month with a star for significant differences
+Generate bar plots showing mean precipitation for each month with error bars.

-Performing a statistical test for differences in the proportion of days with any precipitation each month between the cities

-Plot the proportion of days with any precipitation each month with a star for significant differences
+Plot the proportion of days with rainfall per month, marking significant differences with star symbols.
+Perform tests to identify months with significant differences in precipitation patterns between Seattle and Miami.

 ---

 ## Results

 The result shows clear seasonal differences between the two cities.
 Seattle experiences rain more frequently throughout most of the year, especially during the fall and winter months (October–March).
-Miami, on the other hand, receives less frequent rain overall but has a noticeable increase during the summer months (June–September) due to its tropical climate and hurricane season.Overall, Seattle has more rainy days, while Miami tends to have heavier rainfall concentrated in fewer months.
+Miami, on the other hand, receives less frequent rain overall but has a noticeable increase during the summer months (June–September) due to its tropical climate and hurricane season.
+Overall, Seattle has more rainy days, while Miami tends to have heavier rainfall concentrated in fewer months.

 ---